infracost/docs/docs/features/cost_policies.md

     {label: 'Passing policy', value: 'passed-opa'}
   ]}>
   <TabItem value="failed-opa">
-    <p>You write the policy logic and the message that is shown, e.g. "talk to John in FinOps for advice".</p>
+    <p>You write the policy logic and the message that is shown, e.g. "talk to John in FinOps for advice".
+You can block pull requests from being merged by configuring your source control system to deny merges if a CI/CD task fails.</p>
     <div className="img-box">
       <img
           src={useBaseUrl("img/screenshots/policy-failure-github.png")}